percona-platform/saas-ui/packages/platform-core/README.md

 ## Important

 - This project does not leverage imports through statics paths because `tsc` does not properly support them when generating types.

+### Challenges

+- Currently we are unable to use direct imports, because the build system does not properly handle them in the bundle.
+This is possible however, but would require a better build setup.